sl-design-system/components/website/src/categories/components/textarea/usage.md

 ## When to use

-The following guidance describes when to use the Text Area component.
+The following guidance describes when to use the text area component.

 ### Unconstrained input
 When you need to collect input that can be of variable length, such as comments, descriptions, or notes.